NFL Rush Zone: Main

 Troy Kang – A fun-loving and daring, slightly arrogant and hot-headed Korean-American 11-year-old boy who often leaps before he looks.
 But he is also incredibly loyal and dependable, especially when bravery is needed.
 Troy is a terrific athlete, but often he struggles to keep his grades up and is under constant pressure from his parents to do so.
-Being a Guardian teaches him to be a better team player, and someone who can share the spotlight and put the needs of others first.
+Being a Guardian teaches him to be a better team player his Guardian codename is WR3, and someone who can share the spotlight and put the needs of others first.
 His favorite team is the New Orleans Saints.
 He is voiced by Power Rangers star Johnny Yong Bosch.

 Tua Tupola – An 11-year-old Samoan-American from a family that is completely into football.
 He is the muscle and heart of the team.
 Because Tua is a boy of few words, people sometimes underestimate his intelligence, but he is actually very smart.
 He is warm, caring, insightful, thoughtful, and a straight shooter.
 He can be shy and a little insecure, but don't get him mad – he is a fierce fighter and a terrific football player.
-He is laid-back and easy-going, but being a Guardian teaches him the importance of practice and persistence.
+He is laid-back and easy-going, but being a Guardian teaches him the importance of practice and persistence his Guardian codename is T4.
 His favorite team is the Chicago Bears.
 He is voiced by Butt Ugly Martians Star Ogie Banks.

 Martin "Marty" Stevens – An excitable fast-talking, Caucasian 11-year-old who is always ready to pull a prank, crack a joke, or defend his beloved Cleveland Browns.
 He is the class clown of the team, but also really smart, a good student, and handy with tech and computers.
 He has agility and moves like no other.
-When it comes time to fight, he can spin, twist, jump or dodge just about anything.
+When it comes time to fight, he can spin, twist, jump or dodge just about anything his Guardian codename is RB5.
 His favorite team is the Cleveland Browns.
 He is voiced by Andy Aragon.

 Ricardo "Ricky" Cervantes – A tough, competitive 11-year-old kid of Latino descent with an even tougher, more competitive dad.
 Ricky is rough on the outside and can be sarcastic and blunt.
 But he proves himself to be a loyal and dedicated friend and has something of a close bond with Ash.
-He started off as a rival towards Ish and was once under Wild Card's control, but now works with Ish and his friends as a Guardian.
+He started off as a rival towards Ish and was once under Wild Card's control, but now works with Ish and his friends as a Guardian his Guardian codename is QB6.
 Ricky is the QB of the rival Youth Tackle Football team, the Tigers, and has amazing arm strength and firepower and can throw a football harder, faster and more accurately than just about anyone.
 His favorite team is the Arizona Cardinals.
 He is voiced by Nicolas Roye.